 As Ross Callaghan mentioned, sometimes being a bit out there can affect the open rate.
 People generally aren’t expecting an email from PayPal telling them how to split money in a social situation.
 Most people find that process uncomfortable, anyway, so it’s a good way to make the email feel less about the product and more about the person.

 3. It Adds Value

 Even if this email is opened but not clicked through, the reader gains a measure of value.
-They are talked through the simplicity of the PayPal app and shown a potential use of the product, helping them to keep a lead warm even if they don't convert the first time.
+They are walked through the simplicity of the PayPal app and shown a potential use of the product, helping them to keep a lead warm even if they don't convert the first time.
 This can be done in many ways – show customers a new product, alert them to a potential saving or show them how to solve a common problem using your product.

 4. It Inspires Action

-The top and tail of the email directs the reader to “Learn about Sending And Receiving Money”.
+The top and tail of the email directs the reader to “Learn about Sending and Receiving Money”.
 The email is designed to drive downloads of the app, but the call to action promises more than just that.
 They are clear and easily seen.

 As with all digital marketing, analytics play a key role and Callaghan says that it's the little things that can make a big difference.